At certain stages of the journey your faith is strong, but then sometimes it quivers a little bit. So you have to find ways to explore your doubts.

 It’s called Satsang in Spirit.

 Many of us have experiences that strengthen our faith with possibility.
 For some of us, drugs and chemicals have played a key role.
-One time in India was very interesting with my guru and LSD; some of you have read or heard “Be Here Now,” and know that the last time I was in India, my guru took 900 micrograms and swallowed it, and nothing happened.
+One time in India was very interesting with my guru and LSD.
+Some of you have read or heard “Be Here Now,” and know that the last time I was in India, my guru took 900 micrograms and swallowed it.
+Nothing happened.

 He said, “It’s useful.
 Not the true Samadhi, but it’s useful.”
-Later, people asked him if they should use it and he said, “If you were in a cool place, and you were feeling much peace, and you were alone, and your mind has turned toward God, you could use it.
-It would allow you to come in and have an experience with the spirit, darshan, but you could only stay two hours, and then you have to leave it… It would be much better to become the spirit, than to just visit it.”
+Later, people asked him if they should use it.
+He said, “If you were in a cool place, and you were feeling much peace, and you were alone, and your mind has turned toward God, you could use it.
+It would allow you to come in and have an experience with the spirit, darshan, but you could only stay two hours, and then you have to leave it.
+It would be much better to become the spirit, than to just visit it.”

 He said that becoming spirit will always have more to it because love is a much stronger motive, but that the chemical, the “medicine,” will strengthen faith because visiting a saint definitely strengthens your faith.
 Now if you look, you can see the many ways people seek or find ways to strengthen their faith.